f4en/f4en.github.io/README.md

 <img src="images/f4en_bookcover.png" width="20%" alt="Front cover" align="left"/>

-An text book on building engineering applications using python and flask to be released in November 2020.
-The eBook book will be available on Amazon Kindle.
+An text book on building engineering applications using Python and Flask to be released in November 2020.
+The eBook will be available on Amazon Kindle.